mattermost/docs/source/administration/migrating.rst

 * The Markdown subset used by Slack's Posts 2.0 feature announced on September 28, 2015 is not yet supported.

-* Direct Message and Private Group history.
+* Direct Message and Private Groups cannot be imported.
 Slack does not include these messages when generating the export archive.

 Migrating from Slack using the Mattermost Web App
 +++++++++++++++++++++++++++++++++++++++++++++++++